Online/digital media / Editing and production

 Editing and production

 - Allegedly simple sub-editing for the web and other database-like media is almost always more demanding than for print media.
-Whether the freelance is striving to write headlines of precisely 48 characters for old-skool Teletext, or is dealing with tagging articles with keywords selected from a "controlled vocabulary", they're doing things that sub-editors of normal language do not have to do.
+Whether the freelance is striving to write headlines that meet some obscure "Search Engine Optimisation" requirement but are also human-readable, or is tagging articles with keywords selected from a "controlled vocabulary", they're doing things that sub-editors of normal language do not have to do.

 - If the work involves markup - whether the